Brendangrubb/club-manager/README.md

 &nbsp;
 ## Description
 **Club Manager** is a Javascript application that demonstrates my ability to build a project using the Angular framework.
 With this application, a user can manage the membership roster of a club.
 This app's functionality is demonstrated with a sample organization called Star Trek Club: a group of Trek fans that get together monthly to watch and discuss episodes from the Star Trek franchise.
 A user can view a list of all members of Star Trek Club, plus member detail pages where their profile is flushed out.
 An admin is able to add, edit or delete members.
-Copy and paste this link into your browser to sample a live version of the site deployed via Firebase Hosting: club-manager-e168f.firebaseapp.com
+Follow the link to sample a live version of the site deployed via Firebase Hosting: [https://club-manager-e168f.firebaseapp.com/](https://club-manager-e168f.firebaseapp.com/)

 &nbsp;